spencer1202/mqtt-testbed/server/README.md

 `go run main.go`

 and start running clients to through it as documented for the simulator in its directory in this repo.

+The API documentation for our PEA hook module may be found at [pkg.go.dev](http://pkg.go.dev/github.com/MadScienceZone/mqtt-testbed/server/).